Initiatives and Projects

 Multicultural Student Engagement

-Multicultural Student Engagement (MCSE) is a new unit in the Office for Student Affairs.
+Multicultural Student Engagement (MCSE) is a unit in the Office for Student Affairs.
 Multicultural Student Engagement will support an inclusive and culturally diverse environment on campus by providing programs & services that assist underrepresented students in developing global competency and making connections between their academic and co-curricular experiences.

 MCSE goals include: provide opportunities for all students to increase awareness, understanding and appreciation of diverse populations; support the personal and professional development of multicultural students; develop programs and services that support and retain multicultural students to graduation; and create a welcoming and inclusive environment for all students.